leonhard-s/ps2-rich-presence/README.md

     cd ps2-rich-presence
     ```

+4. The CMake presets for this project expect the environment variable `VCPKG_INSTALLATION_ROOT` to be set to your vcpkg installation.
+Alternatively, you can create a custom preset inheriting from `vcpkg` and override the `CMAKE_TOOLCHAIN_FILE` cache variable to point to your installation's CMake toolchain script.

 4. Run CMake to configure the project:

-    ```bash
+    ```ps1
-    cmake . -B build
+    cmake -S . -B ./build/ --preset "vcpkg-x64-windows"
     ```

+    > **Note:** During initial configuration, the CMake toolchain will fetch and install the dependencies.
+Note that this includes building Qt, which may take some time on first configuration.

 5. Build the project:

-    ```bash
+    ```ps1
-    cmake --build build --target install
+    cmake --build ./build/ --target install
     ```

-    The `--target install` suffix will automatically install the application into the `build/local_install` subdirectory, including any required dependencies.
+    The `--target install` suffix will automatically install the application into the `dist/<preset>` subdirectory, including any required dependencies.

 ## Contributing